Content

 Seitan (a wheat-based meat substitute)

-Plant-based foods include fruits, vegetables, legumes, whole grains, nuts and seeds.
+Plant-based foods include fruits, vegetables, legumes, whole grains, nuts, and seeds.

-One of their biggest attributes for weight loss is that most plants are low in calories and beaming with nutrition.
+One of their biggest attributes for weight loss is that most plant-based foods are low in calories and beaming with nutrition.
+This means you can eat more of them without much risk of going overboard on your meal plan.

-To boost your plant intake, try these:
+To boost your plant intake, try:

 Oatmeal with nuts and berries or scrambled tofu with veggies for a high-protein breakfast

-Smoothies made with fruits, vegetables or nut butter
+Smoothies made with fruits, vegetables, or nut butter

 A big bowl of leafy greens that can be used for salads throughout the week